 At Home Health Foundation, we have a 125-year history of keeping our patients, their families and this community healthy and safe.
 Now more than ever, our home health professionals are going above and beyond in delivering the highest quality patient care, combining advanced telehealth technologies with extensive infection control measures.
 Our health care experts are working around the clock, with trademark clinical expertise and compassion, to ensure you are always Safe with Us.

 Home Health Foundation’s home health, palliative and hospice care services continue to be delivered without interruption by compassionate, expert caregivers who are fully trained in infection control practices.
 In addition to our compliance with OSHA regulations and DPH guidelines concerning universal health care precautions, Home Health Foundation has implemented the following steps to limit potential exposure of the virus:

-- Telephone screenings are being conducted prior to all in-person care visits to assess COVID-19 symptoms and travel history within the past 14 days for patients and their family members.
+- Telephone screenings are being conducted prior to all in-person care visits to assess COVID-19 symptoms.

-- Clinicians are supplied with personal protective equipment (PPE), including masks, gowns, goggles, hand sanitizer and anti-bacterial wipes.
+- Clinicians are supplied with personal protective equipment (PPE), including face shields, masks, gowns, hand sanitizer and anti-bacterial wipes.

 - Enhanced cleaning services include disinfection of frequently touched surfaces, including door handles, counters, telephones, faucets and common equipment have been implemented at High Pointe House and at our office locations.

-Home Health Foundation is making every proactive effort to protect the health of the entire community while minimizing the risk of disruption to vital caregiving services.
-As this is a fluctuating situation, updates will be provided as they become available, including implementing recommendations from the Centers for Disease Control & Protection and the Massachusetts Department of Public Health.
+Home Health Foundation is making every proactive effort to ensure you and your loved ones are Safe with Us while minimizing the risk of disruption to vital caregiving services.
+Updates will be provided as they become available, including implementing recommendations from the Centers for Disease Control & Protection and the Massachusetts Department of Public Health.